yoarch/flauncher/README.md

-# flauncher
+# Flauncher
 Universal CLI file launcher

-Launch any file in terminal with one unique command. flauncher works as a command router and launches the entered files with the according application regarding your preferences settings.
+Launch any file in terminal with one unique command. flauncher works as a command router and launches the input files with the according application/program regarding your settings preferences.
+Can also be imported in your own python codes.

-flauncher deals with **audio, image, libreoffice-writer (odt), libreoffice-calc (ods), pdf, rar, tar, tar.gz, tar.xz, tar.bz2, text, tgz, zip and video** files.
+Then, flauncher can deal with any file type such as **audio, image, libreoffice-writer (odt), libreoffice-calc (ods), pdf, rar, tar, tar.gz, tar.xz, tar.bz2, text, tgz, zip, video, etc.** files.

-# installation
+# Installation
 ```sh
 With pip:
 sudo pip3 install flauncher